-Your Directors wish to present the details of Business operations done during the year under review:
+Your directors wish to present the details of Business operations done during the year under review:

-During the year 2022-23, the Company's standalone revenue decreased to ₹ 13380.45 Lakhs as compared to last years' Sales ₹ 16343.38 Lakhs and standalone profit of the current year also decreased to ₹ 61.14 Lakhs compared to profit of ₹ 422.39 Lakhs for the previous financial year.
-The consolidated revenue of your Company for the year 2022-23 stood at ₹ 14823.01 Lakhs as against ₹ 17981.67 Lakhs in the previous year.
-The consolidated net loss for the year 2022-23 stood at ₹ 32.16 Lakhs as against net profit of ₹ 318.31 Lakhs in the previous year.
+During the year 2024-25, the Company's revenue decreased to ₹ 13365.06 Lakhs as compared to last years' Sales ₹ 14181.41 Lakhs and profit of the current year also decreases to ₹ 189.38 Lakhs compared to profit of ₹ 346.26 Lakhs for the previous financial year.
 Your Directors are hopeful of getting better results in the current financial year.